upeshp/MS4_KeepRolling/TESTING.md

 PRODUCT DETAIL

-- Shows indivdual product details
+- Shows individual product details
 - Form to select qty/size
 - Button to add to bag
 - Checkout button takes you to checkout